12 podcasts to pitch to as a founder-led eCommerce brand in 2026

 Final thought

-If you are a founder-led eCommerce brand in 2026, your story is one of your biggest assets.
+If you’re running a founder-led eCommerce brand in 2026, your story is one of your biggest assets.

 Start listening, make a shortlist and craft a sharp pitch.